 There are many personal insurance policies out there, broken up into different categories depending on the level of insurance and the nature of the payout.
 Here are some common examples you will deal with:

 Term Life Insurance

-This is usually what people are referring to when they say 'life insurance'.
-It is typically a lump sum paid to family (or estate) in the event of death or, in some cases, terminal illness.
+This is usually what people are referring to when they say 'life insurance' or 'death cover'.
+It is typically a lump sum paid to your family (or estate) in the event of death or, in some cases, terminal illness.

 This pays a lump sum in the event you are injured or suffer an illness that causes major cognitive impairment, or renders you unable to independently care for yourself or work.